yoondl0108/Digital_Logic_Design_Portfolio/README.md

 If you are a student currently taking this course:
 - Please **do not copy/paste** these codes directly into your assignments.
-- Plagiarism is a serious violation of academic integrity and university policies.
+- Plagiarism is a serious violation of academic integrity.

 -------